harisankar-krishna-swamy/django_hmac_authentication/README.md

 * A lru_cache is enabled locally to save compute time to decode hmac keys

 ### What's new
-* An out-of-band capability to reject requests (hmac key reject/kill switch).
+* An out-of-band capability to reject requests (reject/kill switch).
 See configuration below.

 # 1. Install
 `pip install django_hmac_authentication`